What is WARP?|

 PC = Points + (.75*Ast) - (.75*Afgm)

-Possessions are similar.
+The WARP version of possessions is similar.
 We begin with the general formula for individual possessions -- FGA+ (.44*FTA) + TO.
 To this, we add .375 for each assist and subtract .375 for each estimated assisted field goal.
 I use one-half the assist value so that assists do have a significant impact on overall rating.
 If we didn't do this, ratings would go largely unchanged.

 Pos = FGA + (.44*FTA) + TO + (.375*Ast) - (.375*Afgm)